DatoXx8/cgrad/README.md

 Grads is a deep learning framework written in C. It is mainly a recreational project, though you can use it if you like.
 It is essentialy an optimizing transpiler to OpenCL.

-## WARNING:
+> [!IMPORTANT]
- gn the future this will probably be ported to Zig and the C version will likely be abandoned at that point.
+> In the future this will probably be ported to Zig and the C version will likely be abandoned at that point.

 ## Dependencies